 Thinking of buying gold jewellery?
 You’re not alone.
 Indian households own over 22,000 tonnes of gold.
 Moreover, approximately 600 tonnes of gold is used for jewellery production each year.
 But judging the purity of gold is no easy task.
 How do you differentiate between pure gold and a yellow lookalike metal?
 How can you ensure the sanctity of this most meaningful purchase?

-Who does the hallmarking?
 In India, it is the Bureau of Indian Standards (BIS) authorised to assay the purity of gold.
 The apex body recognises certain Assaying and Hallmarking Centres against IS 15820:2009.
-These centres, once recognised, would be allowed to grant hallmarks to BIS-certified jewellers.
+These centres, once recognised, would be allowed to grant hallmarks to BIS-certified gold jewellers.

-Can any jeweller acquire a hallmark on gold products?
 No. Only certified jewellers are eligible to receive the marking done from authorised centres.
-So, a hallmark helps you identify reputed jewellers and manufacturers.
+So, a gold hallmark helps you identify reputed jewellers and manufacturers.

-But how is purity associated with the karatage?
-The purity can be found out by the following karat of fineness code.
+The gold purity can be found out by the following karat of fineness code.
 The higher the karatage, the purer is the gold.
 The purest form of gold is 24 karat.
 A lower karat indicates that there are other metals present.
-However, hallmarked jewellery is only available in three grades, i.e. 22 karat, 18 karat and 14 karat.
+However, hallmarked gold jewellery is only available in three grades, i.e. 22 karat, 18 karat and 14 karat.